Computer Requirements, Support, and Wireless Networks

-- The password to the WiFi network through the ticket which will go to your Westminster email
+- You will receive the password to the WiFi network through the ticket which will go to your Westminster email

 Eduroam (education roaming) is a secured wireless network that allows students, staff, faculty, and alumni of an institution to use their home institution's wireless credentials to automatically access wireless networks at other participating institutions without needing a guest account.
 Eduroam is offered in over 40 countries worldwide and is only in the early stages of development in the United States.
 This documentation describes the services and connection methods as they are intended to perform.
 However, in practice, you may encounter occasional difficulties at this or other locations until this new service becomes more established.
 We anticipate the standardization of the service will improve in the U.S. over time.